 El Camino: A beautiful walk thru Spain

 Written by Howard Samms, 2015 Duperier’s Authentic Journeys Pilgrim.
-The original blog post may be viewed here.
+View the the original blog post.

 The pilgrimage to Santiago started over 1000 years ago.
 People from all across Europe traveled to Camino de Santiago, Spain, the burial site of Apostle St. James the Great.
 For more on the history of this magnificent journey, visit the following web site.